Fundamental Approach / Environmental Management Structure / Daihatsu Group Initiatives

 ---|---|

-Applicable Laws Chemical Substances Control Law3 |
+Applicable Laws Chemical Substances Control Law4 |

 |

-1. Act on the Assessment of Releases of Specified Chemical Substances in the Environment and the Promotion of Management Improvement
+2. PRTR Law: Act on the Assessment of Releases of Specified Chemical Substances in the Environment and the Promotion of Management Improvement

-2. Daihatsu Environmental Manual
+3. DEM: Daihatsu Environmental Manual

-3. Act on the Regulation of Manufacture and Evaluation of Chemical Substances
+4. Chemical Substances Control Law: Act on the Regulation of Manufacture and Evaluation of Chemical Substances

+Daihatsu has established and operates environmental management systems in accordance with ISO 14001 in all internal organizations to ensure compliance with the enactment and revision of all environmental laws, regulations, ordinances, and so on, particularly those relating to production activities.
 For example, we have incorporated into work systems prior investigation of environmental conservation and energy reduction when we introduce equipment (in the planning stage), confirming inspections at the time of introduction (before operation), and regular internal audits (during operation), and we also conduct PDCA of environmental management systems.
-We began operating ISO 14001 after the Kyoto (Oyamazaki) Plant in 1998 and have acquired and maintained certification for all internal organizations as discussed above since 2017.
+We began operating ISO 14001 at the Kyoto (Oyamazaki) Plant in 1998 and have acquired and maintained certification for all internal organizations as discussed above since 2017.

-As a result of these efforts, we had no environmental accidents, abnormalities, complaints, or legal violations in fiscal 2022.
+As a result of these efforts, we had no environmental accidents, abnormalities, complaints, or legal violations in fiscal 2025.
 We commit ourselves to continuing and enhancing these measures in the future.

 The Daihatsu Group has obtained ISO 14001 certification at all business sites and strives to prevent all environmental abnormalities, complaints, and legal violations through day-to-day management in accordance with environmental management systems.